 You will see from the course regulations that each year your course consists of both core and optional components.
 Sufficient optional modules should be taken (according to the rules) to bring your total possible credit up to the normal load for your course.
 Your Tutor can give guidance on your choice.
-More modules can be taken than the minimum required, in which case your marks are adjusted to make an allowance for the fact that you have taken a higher load than normal [your marks are divided by the average of the normal load and the actual load], but any decision to commit yourself to a significant extra load should be discussed with your Tutor.
+More modules can be taken than the minimum required but you should discuss any decision to commit yourself to a significant extra load with your tutor.

 You can 'sample' more options than you are required, or plan, to take.
 However, registering for much more than the normal load, and deregistering down after attending complete modules, is not usually sensible.
 The most common mistake is to assume that just attending lectures is enough.
 It is not.
 Modules are taught on the basis that you are fully committed and are keeping up with problems sheets.